abfan1127/StandAloneDoctrineMigrations/readme.md

 I'd use this code as an example to implement your migration system.
 Its released under the MIT license.

 ## Contact
-You can find me on Twitter @voltampmedia.
+You can find me on Twitter [@voltampmedia](https://twitter.com/voltampmedia].
 Let me know if it helps.